andreasgerstmayr/fava-portfolio-returns/README.md

 ## Contributing
 The goal of this Fava extension is to display beangrow reports in the browser.
-Please implement any calculation changes or additions in the [beangrow](https://github.com/beancount/beangrow) repository, and any user interface changes in this repository.
+Please implement calculation changes or additions in the [beangrow](https://github.com/beancount/beangrow) repository, and any user interface changes in this repository.

 ## Related Projects
 * [Fava Portfolio Summary](https://github.com/PhracturedBlue/fava-portfolio-summary)